KevinDHofer/CPS1000/README.md

 *Output*

-The CPS1000 analysis script takes roughly ... minutes to run, mostly due to the ...
+The CPS1000 analysis script takes roughly ... minutes to run.
 The expected output is shown in /figures and /tables.

+---

+*Note:*
+The following figures are missing/not working properly in the R Markdown document: Fig4 (correlation plots), FigS5 (network plot), FigS1, FigS6, FigS7, FigS9, FigS10 + tables (reorder)